 Are you looking for ways to support your strong willed child?
-Here are 8 strategies that have been tested in my classroom for many years and at home with my three children that might be helpful for your child as well who struggles with maintaining their behavior at home or school.You can find more parenting resources in our Snapshots of Parenting with Purpose series
+Here are 8 strategies that have been tested in my classroom for many years and at home with my three children that might be helpful for your child as well who struggles with maintaining their behavior at home or school.You can find more parenting resources in our Parenting with Purpose series

 I am the first admit that my 5 year old child is a strong willed little girl.From early on in her toddler years we noticed she would have temper tantrums over simple things if there weren’t just so.
 Bedtime has been a challenge over the years.
 So has getting ready school with hair done and the right clothes.
 Getting her to eat her food can be challenging too.
 Sometimes a trip to the store can become a power struggle over a toy we didn’t need.

 Does this sound at all like your child?

 On brighter side of things I’ve also watch her create amazing designs and stories with great determination.Become an amazing big sister and little sister by helping and loving her sister and brother.I’ve observed her expressing herself and her wants and needs to our family and to her friends.Having a child with a strong voice is a good thing.Having a child who feels deeply about things lets you know they are connected.I think she is one of most special people I’ve ever met and love her to the moon and back and can’t wait to see her as she grows and matures!I hope that one day she will use these skills in some type of leadership role.